isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-10-17-post-Launch of a new initiative to accelerate the adoption of healthtech innovations.md

 <li>
 <p>The Clinical Innovation and Adoption Initiative is part of the expansion
-of NHIC’s programmes to offer a holistic suite of support to power the development and adoption of healthtech innovations in Singapore, and facilitate their eventual commercialisation and scaling in and beyond Singapore, so as to ensure the cost-effectiveness of these innovations through economies of scale.</p>
+of NHIC’s programmes to offer a holistic suite of support to power the development and adoption of healthtech innovations in Singapore.
+It aims to facilitate the eventual commercialisation and scaling of these innovations within and beyond Singapore, so as to ensure the cost-effectiveness of these innovations through economies of scale.</p>
 </li>
 </ul>
 <div class="isomer-image-wrapper">